EDCD/EDMarketConnector/README.md

   * CSV format file - saves commodity market data as files that you can upload to [Thrudd's Trading Tools](http://www.elitetradingtool.co.uk/), [Inara](http://inara.cz) or [mEDI's Elite Tools](https://github.com/mEDI-S/mEDI_s-Elite-Tools).

 * Ship loadout
-  * After every outfitting change saves a record of your ship loadout as a file that you can open in a text editor and that you can import into [E:D Shipyard](http://www.edshipyard.com) or [Coriolis](http://coriolis.io).
+  * After every outfitting change saves a record of your ship loadout as a file that you can open in a text editor and that you can import into [E:D&nbsp;Shipyard](http://www.edshipyard.com), [Coriolis](http://coriolis.io) or [Elite Trade Net](http://etn.io/).

 * Flight log
   * Elite Dangerous Star Map - sends a record of your location to “[EDSM](http://www.edsm.net/)” where you can view your logs under My&nbsp;account &rarr; Exploration&nbsp;Logs, and optionally add private comments about a system.